ektshowa/mailinglistmanager.local/README.md

 # mailinglistmanager.local

 This project is in development.
-The files are the public directory.
+The files are the mailinglist/public directory.

 This is the server code for the mailing list manager.